magento/devdocs/src/recommendations/test.md

 ### Caveats

--  You can use generated data, such as views, adds-to-cart, purchases, etc on your testing environment as identified as your non-production SaaS env ID we provided.
+-  You can use generated data, such as views, adds-to-cart, purchases, and so on in your testing environment as identified by the non-production SaaS Environment ID Magento provides.

--  Because you will not have behavioral data at scale, input data for computing product associations is sparse, we still send data to sensi to compute the ML models and provide recs based on data you've generated within this environment.
+-  Because you will not have large amounts of behavioral data, input data for computing product associations is sparse.
+However, that data is still sent to Sensi to compute the machine learning models and provide recommendations based on data you generated within this environment.